 Status Quo Is God: Averted most of the time regarding the story's evolution, played straight regarding Dexter's actions.
 After the third book, he gets back to normal relations with his Dark Passenger.
 After the fifth, he seems to have forgotten his struggles to become "human" and "not a killer" and goes out to give Deb "a shower present".

-The Stoic: Doakes and, to a lesser extent, Debra.
+The Stoic: Doakes and, to a lesser extent, Deborah.
 Dexter himself, as he claims to feel no emotion.

 Doakes practically radiates waves of seething hatred at Dexter, especially after he gets his hands, feet, and tongue lopped off.

 Foreshadowing: While driving after the Tamiami Slasher's ice truck, Dexter narrates, "He was in full hunting mode, and I was merely tagging along behind like an unwanted little brother."
 Interesting choice of simile, Dexter...